guidance-guarantee-programme/pension_guidance/content/shop_around.md

 Check your adviser is authorised by the Financial Conduct Authority (FCA) before you pay for advice.
 You can check the [FCA register](http://www.fsa.gov.uk/register/home.do) to make sure.

-The Money Advice Service will soon offer a [retirement adviser directory](https://www.moneyadviceservice.org.uk/en/pensions-and-retirement) which will help you find an adviser.
+The Money Advice Service has a [retirement adviser directory](https://directory.moneyadviceservice.org.uk/en) to help you find an adviser.

 ###What a financial adviser will do